tim1014/MoeBBRplus-5.x/README.md

 ```
 make oldconfig

-Press Enter key when asked (if you don't know what it is)
+Press "Enter" key when asked (if you don't know what it is)
 Beware option "CONFIG_SYSTEM_TRUSTED_KEYS"
 ```
 7. Disable debug info & module signing.